-Task 1-Introduction to Discrete-Time Filter Design: FIR and IIR Filters
+Task 1.
+Introduction to Discrete-Time Filtering: FIR and IIR Filters

-Read the handout entitled "An Introduction to Discrete-Time Filter Design," by Dr. Michael Rice.
-Note that this document was written a few years ago while referencing a different textbook than L&G, but the meanings should still be clear as you read through material.
+Read the handout entitled "An Introduction to Discrete-Time Filter Design."
 Please pay special attention to the design of finite impulse response (FIR) filters (ending on page 18 of the handout).
 You should also read the remainder of the handout (pages 19 and beyond), which talks about the recursive, or infinite impulse response (IIR) filters.
-However, we are not going to emphasize much of what is covered for IIR filters, and are going to allow you to use the butter command in MATLAB to design your bank of 10 IIR bandpass filters.
-There will also be a short lecture that covers some of the important material of this handout at the beginning of lab.
+However, we are not going to emphasize much of what is covered for IIR filters, and are going to allow you to use the "butter" command in Matlab to design your bank of 10 IIR bandpass filters.

-Task 2-Design of a Discrete-Time Low-Pass Anti-Aliasing FIR Filter
+Task 2.
+Design of a Discrete-Time Low-Pass Antialiasing FIR Filter

-In this task you will design your discrete-time anti-aliasing filter that will allow you to filter the 100 kHz sampled data as part of the decimation process to take it down to 10 kHz sampled data.
+In this task you will design your discrete-time antialiasing filter that will allow you to filter the 100 kHz sampled data as part of the decimation process to take it down to 10 kHz sampled data.
 The filter should have a length of 81 samples and a corner frequency of 4.6 kHz.